Stargardt's Disease

 If you have Stargardt's, your eye doctor also may suggest that you wear eyeglasses with specially tinted lenses to block certain wavelengths of light.

-One company developing a treatment for Stargardt's disease is Advanced Cell Technology (ACT).
-In March 2010, the company received an orphan drug designation from the U.S. FDA for a stem cell treatment designed to protect and regenerate photoreceptors in the retina that are damaged by eye diseases like Stargardt's.
+One company developing a treatment for Stargardt's disease is Astellas (formerly Ocata Therapeutics).
+This stem cell treatment is designed to protect and regenerate photoreceptors in the retina that are damaged by eye diseases like Stargardt's.
+Results from Phase I and Phase II clinical trials were encouraging, with significant vision improvements reported for some patients.

 Coping With Stargardt's Disease